Table of Contents

 A gunman, Sirhan Sirhan, shot Kennedy three times, wounding bystanders in the process.

-Usually, the journey between the two cities would have taken around four hours, getting them into Washington at around 5 pm.
-However, the number of mourners getting close to the tracks along the journey caused lengthy delays.
+Usually, the journey between the two cities would have taken around four hours, arriving in Washington at around 5 pm.
+However, the number of mourners gathering near the tracks along the journey caused lengthy delays.

 The safest thing to do was to slow the train down, but this meant the journey took around twice as long as it should have.
 The train finally arrived at Union Station just after 9 pm.